-Above and below: two historic homes in Old York.
+Two historic homes in Old York.

 Lobster traps and fishing boats in the small coastal village of Cape Porpoise.

 This shop in Wiscasset was closed.
-Sorry I forgot the name :( It is what I call "high country!"
+Sorry I forgot the name :( It is what I call "high country."

 This house above is for sale.
 I wouldn't mind all the work, but the site is not ideal.
 The arrangement of the oval windows is so special.
 And guess what?
 Right around the corner is the below house with similar oval windows.